mojtaba-eshghie/Ethereum-Smart-Contract-Security-SLR/vulnerabilities/type-confusion.md

 # Type Confusion
 Type confusion happens when the runtime confuses the type of an object with another type leading to its incorrect utilization.
 For instance, when a variable is allocated with one type and later accessed with an incompatible type.
 This can also lead to logical errors or out-of-bounds memory access for storage variables.
-A specific subcategory of this vulenrability is also known as \emph{storage collision}.
+A specific subcategory of this vulenrability is also known as storage collision.
 This specific subcategory happens when two contracts accessing the same storage space have a different understanding of the storage layout.
 This vulnerability is often is observed when a proxy upgradability design pattern is used.
 The proxy upgradability design pattern separates a contract’s state from its logic, allowing the system’s functionality to evolve without losing stored data.
-In this design, a proxy contract holds the persistent state and delegates calls to an external implementation contract using the low-level \texttt{delegatecall} opcode.
-[1].
+In this design, a proxy contract holds the persistent state and delegates calls to an external implementation contract using the low-level  delegatecall opcode [1].
 ## Toy Example
 ```Solidity
 pragma solidity ^0.8.0;